muratk5n/thirdwave/en/README.md

 ---

-Someone was caught using one of those prosthetic arm the other day, saw it on the news, in Europe too, oddly enough
+Someone was caught using one of those things the other day, saw it on the news, in Europe too, oddly enough

 ---